 The Company performed a quantitative assessment whereby the fair value of the reporting unit is calculated using a market approach and a discounted cash flow method, as a form of the income approach.
 The market approach includes the use of comparative revenue and adjusted EBITDA multiples to complement discounted cash flow results.
 The discounted cash flow method is based on the present value of the projected cash flows and a terminal value.
 The terminal value represents the expected normalized future cash flows of the reporting unit beyond the cash flows from the discrete projection period.
-The fair value of the reporting unit is calculated based on the sum of the present value of the terminal value.
+The fair value of the reporting unit is calculated based on the sum of the present value of the cash flows from the discrete period and the present value of the terminal value.
 The discount rate represented our estimate of the WACC, or expected return, that a marketplace participant would have required as of the valuation date.
 The application of our goodwill impairment test required key assumptions underlying our valuation model.